Skip to main content

 pathType: Prefix

-Once this is complete, ensure that the value of the webapp-url field in your values.yml is configured to match the ingress URL.
+Once this is complete, ensure that the value of the webapp-url field in your values.yaml is configured to match the ingress URL.

 You may configure ingress using a load balancer or an API Gateway.
 We do not currently support most service meshes (such as Istio).
 If you are having networking issues after fully deploying Airbyte, please verify that firewalls or lacking permissions are not interfering with pod-pod communication.
 Please also verify that deployed pods have the right permissions to make requests to your external database.